List of active Canadian military aircraft: Lockheed Martin F-35 Lightning II

 The Canadian CF-35 is a proposed variant that would differ from the F-35A through the addition of a drogue parachute and may include an F-35B/C-style refuelling probe.
 In 2012, it was revealed that the CF-35 would employ the same boom refuelling system as the F-35A.
 Following the 2015 Federal Election the Liberal Party, whose campaign had included a pledge to cancel the F-35 procurement, formed a new government and commenced an open competition to replace the existing CF-18 Hornet.
 On 28 March 2022, the Government of Canada announced that the competition had placed the F-35A first and planned to buy 88 of them.
 Under procurement rules, the government entered into negotiations with Lockheed Martin.
 On 9 January 2023, the government of Canada officially ordered 88 F-35As.
+Of the 88 planned F-35As, only 16 have been purchased.
+Due to US President Donald Trump economic threats towards Canada, the Canadian government has been looking to instead buy the Saab JAS 39 Gripen.
+This has led to further tariff threats from the Trump administration and the US Ambassador to Canada, Pete Hoekstra, threatening the stability of NORAD.

 General Atomics MQ-9B SkyGuardian

 On 19 December 2023 the Government of Canada announced that a contract was signed for 11 MQ-9B drones, 219 Hellfire missiles, and 12 Mk82 500-pound bombs in a deal worth $2.49 billion CAD.
 The drones are expected to be first delivered in 2028 with full operation expected in 2033.
 The drones are to be stationed in 14 Wing Greenwood, N.S. with 55 personnel and with 25 personnel at 19 Wing Comox, B.C. and in Ottawa with 160 staff to control the drones.
 Personnel will also forward deploy to northern Canada as needed.